 Our teachers assess the children’s progress in PSHE and RSE by observing their participation in class and their relationships with their peers and adults.
 We have clear expectations of what the pupils will know, understand and be able to do at the end of each Key Stage.
 Teachers will also implement appropriate interventions for pupils who they have identified as needing additional support.
 We do not set formal examinations in PSHE or RSE.
 The assessments that we make of pupil achievement are positive and record achievement in its widest sense.

-The document below outlines the key skills children will work towards throughout each year group.
+The document below outlines the key skills and knowledge children will work towards throughout each year group.
 It also explains what pupils will learn, which is split into three categories; relationships, living in the wider world and health and wellbeing.
 The content of this document has been made through the PSHE long term plan and the Essentials curriculum.

 From September 2021, teaching of PSHE will follow the below plan.
 It is based on the PSHE Association scheme of learning and ensures that children are accessing all relevant topics throughout their time at primary school and that progression is clear through the year groups.